meisterlampe99/cmd_scripts_vivado/README.md

 ### Usage of the provided example

-Navigate to one of the example folders (project_mode, non-project_mode) from a Command Prompt in Windows and type:
+Navigate to one of the example folders (project_mode, non-project_mode) from a Command Prompt or a PowerShell in Windows and type:

 | Pommand Prompt | PowerShell | Description |
 | ----------- | ----------- | ----------- |